cityxen/RelayTracker/README.md

 ## Amiga Version

-Serial program made with SASC to send 16 bit binary strings to the serial bridge rt2.c
+Serial program made with SASC to send 16 bit binary strings to the serial bridge.
+Will now read in a text file of 16 bit binary strings and transfer to serial. rt2.c

 ## Python Version pre-alpha